MysteryBlokHed/BetterDiscordPlugins/plugins/FakeDeaf/README.md

 make sure the buttons at the bottom say you're muted/deafened.\
 To mute yourself for people who newly join a VC, just toggle the setting in the settings page.
 The feature will automatically be activated.\
+**To make the new join mute work, you must say something before enabling it.
-**Note: If you join a new VC with the new join mute enabled, nobody will be able to hear you.
+If you join a new VC with the new join mute enabled, nobody will be able to hear you.
 Toggle the option off and back on from the settings while in the VC to re-activate it.**

+### Hotkeys

+- `F9` - Toggle fake mute
+- `F10` - Toggle fake deafen
+- `F11` - Toggle mute for new players

 ## Problems